On the fundamental group schemes of certain quotient varieties: Preliminaries on Tannakian duality

 \begin{proof}We start by noting that (2) and (2bis) are equivalent: all that is needed is to take duals.
 In view of \cite[p.~139,~Proposition~2.21]{dm}, we only need to show that (1) and (2) together imply that $\varphi$ is faithfully flat.
 Take any $V\,\in\,\mathrm{Rep}_k(\Pi)$.
 The aforementioned result of \cite{dm} guarantees that it is sufficient to show that any $\Pi'$--submodule $W\,\subset\, V$ is also invariant under $\Pi$.
 Now, if $r\,=\,\dim_kW$, then $\bigwedge^rW\,\subset\, \bigwedge^rV$ is, by hypothesis, invariant under $\Pi$.
 This means that for all $k$--algebras $R$, the rank one $R$--submodule $\bigwedge^rW\otimes R\,\subset\, \bigwedge^rV\otimes R$ is invariant under all $g\,\in\, \mathrm{Aut}_R(V\otimes R)$ belonging to the image of $\Pi(R)$.
 The standard argument in the last paragraph in Appendix 2 on page 152 of \cite{waterhouse} proves that this is only possible if $W\otimes R$ is invariant under all $g\,\in\,\Pi(R)$.

-Let us now deal with the case where $\Pi$ and $\Pi'$ are pro-finite and show that condition (1) is enough to show faithful flatness.
-Let $u:\Pi\to G$ be a finite quotient of $\Pi$ and consider the following commutative diagram where $u$ and $u'$ are quotient morphisms and $i$ is a closed immersions:
+Let us now deal with the case where either $\Pi$ or $\Pi'$ is pro-finite and show that condition (1) is enough to show faithful flatness.
+Let $u:\Pi\to G$ be an algebraic quotient of $\Pi$ and consider the following commutative diagram where $u$ and $u'$ are quotient morphisms and $i$ is a closed immersion:

+Note that, if $\Pi$ is pro-finite, then $G$ can be taken to be finite, in which case $G'$ is also finite.
+In case $\Pi'$ is pro-finite, then $G'$ is immediately finite.
 Now, if we endow $\co(G)$ with its right regular action and use (1), we conclude that $\dim \co(G)^{G'}=\dim_k \co(G)^{G}=1$.
-But this is only possible if $i$ is an isomorphism (say, because $\co(G)$ is locally free over $\co(G)^{G'}$ of rank $\dim_k\co(G')$ \cite[\S12, Theorem 1]{mav}) and the rest of the proof follows effortlessly. \end{proof}
+But this is only possible if $i$ is an isomorphism (say, because $\co(G)$ is locally free over $\co(G)^{G'}$ of rank $\dim_k\co(G')$ \cite[\S12, Theorem 1, p104]{mav}) and the rest of the proof follows effortlessly. \end{proof}

 The next proposition is a version of the Tannakian criterion for the exactness of a short sequence of group schemes \cite[Theorem A.1(iii)]{EHS08}.
 Let us first notice that for a homomorphism $\varphi:H\to G$, with the restriction functor denoted by $\varphi^\#:{\rm Rep}_k(G)\to {\rm Rep}_k(H)$, the right adjoint to $\varphi^\#$ is the induction functor ${\rm ind}_H^G$.
 This functor however does not map to ${\rm Rep}_k(G)$ but rather its ind-category, i.e. the category of all representations of $G$.
 Below we shall consider the situation when a proper adjoint to $\varphi^\#$ exists.